guywine/ATAC_ItaGuy/README.md

 ## to do
 - Add possibility to plot only between range
-- test functions of fold-change and signal calculating (spr-2 fold change)
 - plot lines of groups of genes (default = highly + lowly)
 - bystanders function
 - scatter plot of fold-changes (with all genes, all replicates, our gene dotted in color with std whiskers) + dotted line of 95% [can also use to compare two experiments]
+    - Maybe plot not the FC_param itself but its Z-score / rank instead.

+## done
+- test functions of fold-change and signal calculating (spr-2 fold change)